ponttor/form_generater/README.md

 # HexletCode

-A gem whick helps to create forms in website templates.
+A gem which helps to create forms in website templates.
 It allows to reduce the form description code many times over due to automatic error handling and various controls.

 ## Installation